-- The grantee organizations that were part of the released Desert Healthcare District and Foundation's Request for Proposal (RFP) Improving Access to Behavioral Health Education and Prevention Services to Children (0-18yrs) and Their Families will be introduced to the District's Results Based Accountability (RBA) structure which will measure the impact of the services provided in alignment with the District Strategic Plan Goals (2021-2026). - The work of the Behavioral Health Initiative working groups is moving into its next phase.
+- The grantee organizations that were part of the released Desert Healthcare District and Foundation's Request for Proposal (RFP) Improving Access to Behavioral Health Education and Prevention Services to Children (0-18yrs) and Their Families will be introduced to the District's Results Based Accountability (RBA) structure which will measure the impact of the services provided in alignment with the District Strategic Plan Goals (2021-2026).
+This meeting is scheduled for October 14, 2022. - The work of the Behavioral Health Initiative working groups is moving into its next phase.
 Meetings with the working group chairs will identify the priority focus areas for development to be presented to the Steering Committee Chairs, Dr. Matthew Chang and Dr. Conrado Bárzaga for consideration and input.
 Future working group convenings will incorporate this updated direction. - Continued outreach to Coachella Valley behavioral health stakeholders will assist with informing future District RFP development and partnership coordination.